Management

 Limit the number of facts.
 The importance of always being honest can’t be overstated.
 It’s crucial to be prepared to support your statements in numerous reference letters – should you get a message or call asking you to provide further information.

 When it concerns a rental reference letter, honesty is essential, if not imperative.
-The last thing you would like to do is give a prospective landlord a bad impression by praising a difficult tenant.
-It’s always preferable to have supporting documentation, such as receipts or rent-due warnings, to support your claims.
+The last thing you would like to do is give a prospective landlord a lousy impression by praising a problematic tenant.
+Having supporting documentation, such as receipts or rent-due warnings, is always preferable to support your claims.

 A pre-existing online template for a landlord reference letter is acceptable, and it will present the structure so the appropriate information is provided within the letter.